ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 shed; If grandeur&#x27;s guilty bribe they
 spurned, And home to virtue&#x27;s cot
 returnmed, These feet with angels&#x27; wings
-shall vie And tread the palace of t
+shall vie And tread the palace of th
 </td></tr></table>

 ---